AdobeDocs/experience-manager-65.en/help/forms/using/transaction-report-overview-jee.md

 ## Transaction Report {#transaction-report}

-When you enable transaction reporting, the information about the transaction counts becomes accessible through transaction dashboard and a detailed transaction log are accessible via a log file relative to the server start context path.
+When you enable transaction reporting, the information about the transaction counts becomes accessible through the transaction dashboard and a detailed transaction log are accessible via a log file relative to the server start context path.
 Both are explained below:

 ### Transaction report via dashboard {#transaction-report-dashboard}